OpenData-tu/DataImportingTemplates/README.md

 ## Supported Data Formats

- Currently there are X templates which support the following data formats:
+ Currently there are three templates which support the following data formats:

     - REST Interface
     - XLS, XLXS
     - Delimiter-separated value (DSV)
         - CSV
         - TSV

 ## How to Run

  - Each template is runnable, inorder to import data with specific format.